jojogilx/explodingKittensScala/README.md

 > Forbid players from joining with the same ID ✔
 >
 > System is accepting input from all players fix
 >
+> Players randomly disconnecting fix
+>
+> game being initialized twice?
+>
 > Rooms each hosting their game ✔
 >
 > Players create and join a room by id for 2-5 # players ✔
 >
-> Include card description with help command
+> Include card description with help command ✔

 ### For last milestone:
 > Better code